tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: document format for trig_vals_lst in comments ( auto_action() and game_update() )
 			- DONE: update mach doc for AutoMachMixIn, TrigMachMixIn, and SwitchMachMixIn

-- TBD: review other inheritance ideas
+- DONE: review other inheritance ideas
-	- TBD: review existing Warning class - refactor / integrate with Mach class
+	- DONE: review existing Warning class - refactor / integrate with Mach class
-		- TBD: refactor app_turn modules (warning & timer code)
+		- DONE: refactor app_turn modules (warning & timer code)
-		- TBD: review existing Timer class - refactor / integrate with Mach class
+		- DONE: review existing Timer class - refactor / integrate with Mach class
-		- TBD: update version build #
+		- N/A: update version build #
-	- TBD: reconsider parent / child mach classes / MixIns
+	- DONE: reconsider parent / child mach classes / MixIns
 		- IDEA: can Warning be a parent of Mach?
 		- IDEA: is Timer truly an independent class?
 		- IDEA: do I want different types of Mach based on trigger_type = proto vs. auto vs. cmd vs. switch
 		- IDEA: but if so, then how many MixIn varients do I end up with?
 Too many?
-		- TBD: de-dup warning and timer classes
+		- DONE: de-dup warning and timer classes
-	- IDEA: it appears that "selective inheritance" just isn't a thing.
+	- DONE: it appears that "selective inheritance" just isn't a thing.
 What now?
 		- IDEA: makes sense... in all other cases I inherit from simple parents to more complex children
 		- IDEA: WarnClass is simpler... so it should be the parent
 		- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
 		- IDEA: as a future activity, I can look to de-dup in a more elegant fashion

-- INPROC: fix VS Code error checking / pylance or whatever is wrong
-	- DONE: tried un-installing and re-installing python extension & pylance (Sept 17)
+- DONE: full test play

-- TBD: git branch merge with master
+- INPROC: git branch merge with master
 	- TBD: 'git checkout master' to switch focus to master
 	- TBD: 'git branch: to confirm focus
 	- TBD: 'git merge <FEATURE_NAME> -m "branch <FEATURE_NAME> merge"'